Randomised enumeration of small witnesses using a decision oracle: Parameterised enumeration

-Under these definitions, Theorem \ref{thm:enumeration} says that, if the decision version of a self-contained $k$-witness problem belongs to FPT, then there is an expected-output-fpt algorithm for the corresponding enumeration problem.
+Under these definitions, Theorem \ref{thm:enumeration} says that, if there is an FPT decision algorithm for the inclusion version of a $k$-witness problem, then there is an expected-output-fpt algorithm for the corresponding enumeration problem.

-In the setting of approximate enumeration, we define a \emph{fully output polynomial randomised enumeration scheme} (FOPRES) to be an algorithm which, given an instance $I$ of an enumeration problem (with total input size $n$) and a rational $\epsilon \in (0,1)$, outputs, in time bounded by a polynomial function of $n$, $N$ and $\epsilon^{-1}$ (where $N$ is the total number of solutions to $I$), a list of solutions to $I$ with the property that, given any solution $W$, the probability that $W$ appears exactly once in the list is at least $1 - \epsilon$.
-In the parameterised setting, we analogously define a \emph{fully output fpt randomised enumeration scheme} (FOFPTRES) to be an algorithm which, given an instance $I$ of a parameterised enumeration problem (with total input size $n$ and parameter $k$) and a rational $\epsilon \in (0,1)$, outputs, in time bounded by $f(k)\cdot p(n,N,\epsilon^{-1})$, where $p$ is a polynomial, $f$ is any computable function, and $N$ is the total number of solutions to $I$, a list of solutions to $I$ with the property that, given any solution $W$, the probability that $W$ appears exactly once in the list is at least $1 - \epsilon$.
+In the setting of approximate enumeration, we define a \emph{fully output polynomial randomised enumeration scheme} (FOPRES) to be an algorithm which, given an instance $I$ of an enumeration problem (with total input size $n$) and a rational $\epsilon \in (0,1)$, outputs, in time bounded by a polynomial function of $n$, $N$ and $\epsilon^{-1}$ (where $N$ is the total number of solutions to $I$), a list of solutions to $I$ with the property that, for any solution $W$, the probability that $W$ appears exactly once in the list is at least $1 - \epsilon$.
+In the parameterised setting, we analogously define a \emph{fully output fpt randomised enumeration scheme} (FOFPTRES) to be an algorithm which, given an instance $I$ of a parameterised enumeration problem (with total input size $n$ and parameter $k$) and a rational $\epsilon \in (0,1)$, outputs, in time bounded by $f(k)\cdot p(n,N,\epsilon^{-1})$, where $p$ is a polynomial, $f$ is any computable function, and $N$ is the total number of solutions to $I$, a list of solutions to $I$ with the property that, for any solution $W$, the probability that $W$ appears exactly once in the list is at least $1 - \epsilon$.
 An \emph{expected}-FOPRES (respectively \emph{expected}-FOFPTRES) is a randomised algorithm which satisfies the definition of a FOPRES (resp.
 FOFPTRES) if we replace the condition on the running time by the same condition on the expected running time.
 We can make analogous definitions for total-polynomial, total-fpt, delay-polynomial etc.

-Under these definitions, Theorem \ref{thm:enumeration-random} says that, if the decision version of a self-contained $k$-witness problem can be solved by a randomised fpt-algorithm with error probability less than a half, then the corresponding enumeration admits a FOFPTRES.
+Under these definitions, Theorem \ref{thm:enumeration-random} says that, if there is a randomised FPT decision algorithm for the inclusion version of a $k$-witness problem with error probability less than a half, then the corresponding enumeration problem admits a FOFPTRES.